na-na-hi/renget/archive/vffr2.md

 	Conversely, I'm almost certain that the valkyrie gacha is more generous than they let on.
 After years of getting early S-ranks, I'm near certain that it's a 10% chance at the 10 pull guarantee to get the S-rank on offer, unlike their other games, where you get dick-all until soft pity.

+	The part 2 banner odds are supposed to be fixed, will take a few patches to see.
 &nbsp;
 &nbsp;
 ####Endgame